6 Insider Secrets To Great Music Production

 Musicians need to be involved in the entire process of production when it comes to developing, creating, and launching music for the public.
-This includes composing your very own tracks, laying down the music, and actually being a part of the editing process.
+This includes learning how to write a melody to enable the composition of your very own tracks, laying down the music, and actually being a part of the editing process.
 This gives you complete control over your own music since you made the entire lifecycle.

 SOFTWARE AND EQUIPMENT

 The creative process in terms of vision and execution should come directly from you, the musician – and now it’s easier than ever to be able to set up an in-home studio for yourself.